marnelfr/udemy.react/README.md

 ## React Portals
-Using React Portals, we can render our components (such as modals,...) exactly where we need them to be rendered in the DOM in order to write semantic more correct code.\
+Using React Portals, we can render our components (such as modals,...) exactly where we need them to be rendered in the DOM in order to write semantic more correct html code.\
 To achieve that, we'll need ReactDOM.
 `````javascript
 import ReactDOM from "react-dom"; //we don't import from "react-dom/client" but "react-dom"